 Who Is Nicodemus in the Bible?
-Story, Faith, and Why He Matters
+Story and Why He Matters

-Nicodemus in the Bible was a Pharisee, a member of the Jewish ruling council, and a respected teacher in Jerusalem who came to Jesus at night in John 3.
-He appears only in the Gospel of John, where his story moves from private questions to a more public act of loyalty when he helps prepare Jesus' body for burial.
+Nicodemus in the Bible was a Pharisee, a member of the Sanhedrin, and a respected teacher in Jerusalem who came to Jesus at night in John 3.
+He appears only in the Gospel of John, where his story moves from private questions about new birth to a more public act of loyalty when he helps prepare Jesus' body for burial.

 That is why Nicodemus matters more than many readers first expect.
-His story gives us one of the Bible's clearest conversations about being born again, and it also shows how a person can move from cautious curiosity toward costly identification with Jesus.
-If you have ever wondered whether Nicodemus really believed, Scripture gives meaningful clues while still leaving room for humility.
+His story gives one of the Bible's clearest conversations about being born again, and it also shows how a cautious seeker can move toward braver identification with Jesus.

 Who was Nicodemus in the Bible?